chromator/android-all/README.md

 - Andrdoi UI designing website http://www.android-app-patterns.com/

-ExpandableListView : Excellent example of expandable and collapsible list view.
-0th element is selected when any group element is collapsed.
-Any element other than 0th element is moved up when expanded.

-TestWorkerThread : Basic implementation of worker thread using Queue(using Vectors), wait, notify

 OCR-Tesseract/photo_capture : Implementation of below example
 Tutorial on setting up OCR library tesseract using NDK